The Barun valley – Danda Kharka

 Finally, we took off at 12 PM.
 As the flight took to the air, the Himalayas were up for display from close quarters.
 This time it was the Everest, Lhotse and our destination, Makalu, who made their appearances.

-Mt Everest and Nhuptse ridge, from the flight to Tumlingtar, picture courtesy, Dhananjoy De
+Mt Everest and the Nhuptse ridge, from the flight to Tumlingtar, picture courtesy, Dhananjoy De

 Tumlingtar airport, picture courtesy, Dhananjoy De